sonatype/nexus-iq-server-ha/chart/README.md

    ```
 Note that this should correspond to the type of PV being used.

-If you have multiple nodes in your Kubernetes cluster, and a Nexus IQ Server pod is running on 2 or more of
+If you have multiple nodes in your Kubernetes cluster, and a Sonatype IQ Server pod is running on 2 or more of
 them, then this must be set to `ReadWriteMany` and you must use a type of PV that supports it.

 #### Storage Class Name